Bounds and Genericity of Sum-Rank-Metric Codes: Bounds in sum-rank metric

 \subsubsection{Growing Block Size}

 In Figure~\ref{fig:asy_type2_rho=1}, we compare the asymptotic bounds given in Theorem~\ref{Theo:asy_SP} (i) and Theorem~\ref{Theo: asy GV} with the corresponding exact bounds (cf.\ Theorem~\ref{SP_bound} and \ref{GV-Bound}) and with the simplified bounds (cf.\ Lemma~\ref{Vol_lower_bounds} and \ref{theo:simpl_GV}) for two different parameter sets $\ell$, $m$, $\eta$ and $n$.
 One can see that for this asymptotic setting the simplified and the exact bounds move closer together for growing $\eta$, $\ell$.
 For $n= 2^{10}$ there is no significant difference between the simplified and the exact bounds.
 Furthermore, the bounds for this finite $n$ almost coincide with the asymptotic bounds.
-In comparison to the Singleton bound the SP Bound is worse for $\delta>0.1$.